IntelLabs/Open-Omics-Acceleration-Framework/applications/Autodock/README.md

 ```
 This will build the docker image with the tag `autodock-sycl-cpu`
 ## 3. Prepare Input and Output Directories
-You can use any one protein complex from a dataset of 140 available on (https://zenodo.org/records/4031961).
-The full dataset can be downloaded from here (https://zenodo.org/records/4031961/files/data.zip?download=1).
+You can use any one protein complex from 140 complexes available on (https://zenodo.org/records/4031961/files/data.zip?download=1).
 Let us work with the `4fev` protein.

-Run below below script to download the `4fev` dataset and then create an output directory:
+Run below script to download the `4fev` dataset and then create an output directory:
 ```zsh
 chmod +x data_download_script.sh
 bash data_download_script.sh